ABOUT OUR LAB

 For application information, see the Cal Poly Biological Sciences Graduate Admissions Page.

-Undergraduate Students: Positions are available for undergraduate students to conduct independent research in the laboratory, both on their own and as assistance to graduate students.
+Undergraduate Students: Positions are available for undergraduate students to conduct independent research in the laboratory, both on their own and as assistants to graduate students.
 Please contact Dr. Pasulka via email to set up a time to discuss getting involved in the lab.

 Dr. Alexis Pasulka